War Teaser: It's Hrithik Roshan vs Tiger Shroff In This Slick Action Film!

 Hrithik too posted the teaser and wrote, "You're just starting out in a world I've mastered, @iTIGERSHROFF.
 Take a seat!
 Presenting #WarTeaser."

-Check out the teaser here-
+Check out the teaser here.

 War has Tiger and Hrithik in a massive showdown against each other.
 The teaser looks gripping and Hrithik-Tiger's death-defying action stunts leave you on the edge of your seats.
-Not to forget, Vaani Kapoor looking smoking hot and making us go weak in our knees.
+Not to forget, Vaani Kapoor is looking smoking hot and making us go weak in the knees.

 "When you bring two of the biggest and the best action superstars of India in one film and pit them against each other, you need a title that justifies the promise of a massive showdown.
 Hrithik and Tiger will be seen going at each other ferociously and mercilessly and audiences will want to see who outwits whom in this incredible fight.
 WAR is the only title that could have delivered on this big promise and justifies the level of an action spectacle that the film is trying to present to audiences globally," director Siddharth Anand said in an official statement.